 In the introduction "Everything is a Computer", Bruce describes three situations: hacking a car, hacking the power supply and hacking printers.
 For each of these he explains the potential issues: death of multiple passengers; wide-scale human and economic damage; etc. The overriding theme is that, as things get 'smarter' or more computerised, "your smart [ insert item here ] slowly becomes a computer that also does X!"

-in the seriously disturbing novel "The Wife Disposal Service" by Jason Black (presumably a pseudonym).
+The terrifying part is the ability to hack car computer systems to cause deaths in the seriously disturbing novel "The Spouse Disposal Service" by Jason Black (presumably a pseudonym).
 Many years ago an British army officer told me that computer failures would soon lead to actual deaths - how right he was !

 Table of Contents